andreahcruz/lab1/README.md

 Then press the play button on the right hand side
 ![image](https://github.com/user-attachments/assets/6510814d-14eb-43d5-b7cd-bb90f3f61f1f)

-Then run the select statements in the sql file.
+Then run the select statements in the sql file (aka the rest).